gabrielmcg/Docker-docs/ops/README.md

-<p class="p">If you have chosen to use a standalone Splunk deployment, you must specify the list of indexers using the variable
+<p class="p">If you are using a standalone Splunk deployment, you must specify the list of indexers using the variable
 <code class="ph codeph">splunk_architecture_forward_servers</code>in <code class="ph codeph">group_vars/vars</code>, for example: </p>